romland/xorzee/README.md

 - Recording simulation should be moved into Recorder actually (realized this late as it propagated outside of MotionRuleEngine)
 - get rid of 'bl'?
 - screenshots / videos on github (ugh)
+- timelapse? not too interested in it myself tbh

 ## Thoughts
 - I suppose one _could_ argue that there is no _real_ need to cluster on the server, as long as